 Snowball fights, ice skating and hot chocolate – winter has officially arrived.
 As great as these winter activities may be, the cold weather unfortunately has an undeniable impact on your home’s windows and doors.
 From swelling and warping to condensation and drafts, here are the most common windows and doors issues that you may experience due to the cold weather:

-1. Shrinking and Warping
+1. Window Shrinking and Door Warping

 For certain materials, especially wood, both temperature and humidity can wreak havoc on their structural purity.
 Wooden window frames, doors and door frames can shrink in extreme cold, and in extreme humidity they can begin to warp or bow unfavourably.
 For this reason, wood must be frequently treated with paint or sealer.
 Since PVC and aluminum windows don’t experience this same degree of distortion, they are becoming a more and more popular choice.

-2. Ice Formation
+2. Ice Formation on Windows

 The main reason why weather stripping must be replaced so frequently is because ice tends to form in the open spaces between doors and windows and the frames they are installed in.
 When warm, moisture-rich air escapes through these small openings, it freezes on contact with the cold outside air.
 This can make it difficult to open a window without cracking the weather stripping, which in turn, will increase the buildup of ice.
 Again, this can also make windows and doors difficult to open and close.